-The Boonton Trails Plan combines the energies of several organizations.
-The Canal Society of New Jersey sees the Liberty Historic Railway’s proposals for a Transportation Heritage Museum and trolley operation as a complement to plans for the Morris Canal Greenway and is working to list the Boonton Iron Works site on the State and National Register of Historic Places.
-There is also vital support from the New Jersey Highlands Coalition, whose mission is to protect, enhance and promote the vital water and other natural and cultural resources of the New Jersey Highlands.
-“It is ironic that we celebrate the former industries that not only shaped us, but we are also daunted by the ruined and contaminated landscapes they left behind,” observes Elliott Ruga, the Coalition’s Policy Director.
+The Boonton Greenway Walking Tour combines the energies of several organizations, including The Canal Society of New Jersey, the New Jersey Highlands Coalition, and the Boonton Trails Committee.
+“It is ironic that we celebrate the former industries that not only shaped us, but we are also daunted by the ruined and contaminated landscapes they left behind,” observes Elliott Ruga, the Highlands Coalition’s Policy Director.
 “I don’t think it is inconsistent to study, celebrate and preserve our rich history of industrial and human development.
 But that endeavor would be wasted if it didn’t inform us how to make better land use decisions today.”

 The Raptor Trust is one of the premier wild bird rehabilitation centers in the United States.